-During 2015, the average oil price of West Texas Intermediate ("WTI") decreased significantly to \$48.66 per barrel compared to \$93.17 per barrel in 2014.
-Natural gas prices decreased to an average price of \$2.62/Mcf (Henry Hub) for 2015 compared to \$4.37/Mcf (Henry Hub) for 2014.
-North American drilling rig activity decreased 48% in 2015 compared to 2014.
+During 2016, the average oil price of West Texas Intermediate ("WTI") decreased to \$43.29 per barrel compared to \$48.66 per barrel in 2015.
+Natural gas prices decreased to an average price of \$2.52/Mcf (Henry Hub) for 2016 compared to \$2.62/Mcf (Henry Hub) for 2015.
+North American drilling rig activity decreased 45% in 2016 compared to 2015.

-In recent years, there has been an increase in the global supply of crude oil, including the contribution of U.S. shale, at a pace exceeding demand growth.
-This increase combined with a lack of willingness on the part of the Organization of Petroleum Exporting Countries ("OPEC") to curb production, has triggered a dramatic decline in oil prices that began in late 2014, continued throughout 2015, and persists today.
-This low price environment has, in turn, resulted in a dramatic decline in exploration and production ("E&P") capital spending by our customers which directly impacts our business.
-Prominent E&P spending surveys, which include many of our customers, indicate that 2016 spending could be down by more than 35-40% in North America following a 35% decline in 2015.
-Globally, spending is projected to be down by 15-20% in 2016 compared to 2015.
+In recent years, there has been an increase in the global supply of crude oil, including the contribution of U.S. shale oil, at a pace exceeding demand growth.
+This increase combined with a hesitance on the part of the Organization of Petroleum Exporting Countries ("OPEC") to curb production triggered a dramatic decline in oil prices that began in late 2014, continued throughout 2015, and persists today, but supply and demand is expected to tighten with production cuts announced by OPEC in November 2016.
+This low price environment has, in turn, resulted in a dramatic decline in exploration and production ("E&P") capital spending by our customers, which directly impacts our business.
+In 2016, customer spending fell by 27%, following a 21% decline in 2015, which brought spending to its lowest levels since 2009.
 This marks the first time in nearly 30 years that global spending has been down in consecutive years.
-Additionally, for certain of our customers, an inability to access capital markets will further limit their ability to spend during this downturn.
-With sustained lower pricing in both oil and natural gas prices projected throughout 2016 and into 2017, we expect our business to continue to contract in 2016 particularly within the North American upstream and in our project business where ongoing projects will be completed but new projects are likely to be delayed.
-In the longer term, we believe that carbon-based energy will continue to play a critical role in supporting economic growth; however, higher oil prices are necessary to drive increases in customer spending.
+However, we are encouraged by recent improvements in oil prices and drilling activity and expect 2017 revenue to be higher than 2016.
+Prominent exploration and production ("E&P") spending surveys, which include many of our customers, indicate that 2017 spending will increase with more significant growth in 2018 and 2019.
+We expect our business to follow the same trend.